 2026 Conference

 Our third annual conference will be held June 1-3, 2026 at the University of Notre Dame.
 The conference is a cross-disciplinary, cross-professional convening on cultivating character in the classroom and on campus, with a particular focus on professional education.
-Sign up here to be notified when registration opens.
+Registration is now closed.

 Past Conferences